What is Azure Web App? Create an Azure Web App

-Go to browser and navigate to the custom URL mapped.
+Go to the browser and navigate to the custom URL mapped.

 Azure Web Apps are Microsoft’s offering to cloud to host web applications.
 It allows developers to focus on delivering business values rather than consuming time on Sever updates or OS patches.
-Interestingly, applications built on Java, PHP, Python or Node.js can also be deployed on web apps.
-With Azure features of Auto Scaling, multiple deployment slots, many ways to deploy web applications, detailed diagnostics and enhanced security along with load balancing with traffic manager, Web Apps has become the obvious choice for many enterprise applications.
-Azure online training program help you gain proficiency in Microsoft various Azure services to earn Azure certification.
+Interestingly, applications built on Java, PHP, Python, or Node.js can also be deployed on web apps.
+With Azure features of Auto Scaling, multiple deployment slots, many ways to deploy web applications, detailed diagnostics, and enhanced security along with load balancing with traffic manager, Web Apps have become the obvious choice for many enterprise applications.
+Azure's online training program helps you gain proficiency in Microsoft's various Azure services to earn Azure certification.